dslc-io/tidytuesdayR/readme.md

     ## #   longitude <chr>, latitude <chr>, error <chr>, parent <chr>,
     ## #   short_english_name <chr>, english_name <chr>, unicode_name <chr>,
     ## #   agency_type <chr>

+## Contributing
+Please note that the [34m'tidytuesdayR'[39m project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.